Ahamed-Ash/dxc-spring-boot-assessment/Readme.md

 The application must use the service layer to access the repository and it should have methods

-- Create a person
+- Create an Author
-- Find a person by id
+- Find an Author by id
-- Find all people
+- Find all Authors
-- Update a person
+- Update an Author
-- Delete a person
+- Delete an Author

 ### 4 - DTO